 Springfield, founded in 1636, is known as a city of firsts.
 It is the birthplace of basketball and Dr. Seuss.
 George Washington designated it as the site of the first armory and military arsenal.
 Thus the city played a pivotal role in the American Revolution.

-Springfield still has its unimpressive skyline due to an antiquated state law limiting the city’s building height to 125′, which remained in effect until the 70’s.
+27 years later it was good to return with warmer weather during the middle of summer.
+Springfield still has its unimpressive skyline due to an antiquated state law limiting the city’s building height to 125′, which remained in effect until the 70s.
 But once you head downtown, you’ll notice much has changed right away.
 First Springfield is just as safe and family-friendly as it was when I first came here as a kid.
 Back then Court Square was a popular meeting place for people all around town to converge and socialize.

 I stumbled upon Cruise Night at Court Square where classic car owners from all over New England converge to showcase their wheels.
 There was a wide variety of classics from old Fords to Corvettes.
 There were burgers and dogs and classic hits blasted from 97.7.

-It was refreshing to see a badass 500+ HP supercharged engine on a muscle car rather than my low power (350 hp) /high torque 13-liter Maxxforce that I had to deal with day in and day out.
+It was refreshing to see a badass 500+ HP supercharged engine on a muscle car rather than my low power (350 hp) / high torque 13-liter Maxxforce that I had to deal with day in and day out.

-Yes, semi truck engines are a completely different beast.
+Yes, semi-truck engines are a completely different beast.
 And they are designed to run a million miles, stopping only for maintenance and when the driver has to shut down for the night.
 And when you do, make sure you keep it idling for 5-10 minutes to cool down the engine and turbo.

 With today’s higher fuel prices, the 13-liter engine has become the engine of choice due to weight reduction and fuel economy.